dejan995/hms-docker/README.md

 You can see a list of all services and the ports they are using [here](docs/ports.md).

 ## Updates
+### 27.06.2021
+1. Added option to change the default Webmin Username for Filemin and Samba.

 ### 26.06.2021
 1. Updated Samba Configuration to reflect the updated docker image for it.
 2. Updated Filemin Configuration to reflect the updated docker image for it.